 Still, Malta’s limestone cliffs and red sand beaches are unparalleled in their beauty.
 There’s also dozens of fantastic walks on the island that showcase it’s stunning scenery.
 This map highlights some of the best, as does this walking on Malta book.

-The archipelago is a haven for snorkelers and divers who can explore wrecks, caves, and coves.
-Malta’s famous Azure Window collapsed into the sea, but divers are now taking the opportunity to breathe new life into the natural landmark by visiting it underwater.
+For example, Malta’s famous Azure Window collapsed into the sea, but divers are now taking the opportunity to breathe new life into the natural landmark by visiting it underwater.

 Over on Gozo is Inland Sea, a large lagoon brimming with small fishing boats in the summer to take visitors to Fungus Rock and the gorgeous cliffs that surround Dwejra Bay.
 It’s also a popular diving spot!

 Gozo is also home to the Qbajjar Gozo Saltpans, which are impressive Roman sea salt repositories.